mukeshsablani3126/Covid-19-Analysis-SQL-Project/README.md

 3.The percentage of populations infected and vaccinated.
 4.Key comparisons between infection rates and vaccination progress.

-Key Analyses
+Key Analyses:
-1.Infection and Death Rates: Calculated infection and death rates by location, including:
+Infection and Death Rates: Calculated infection and death rates by location, including:

 Total cases vs new cases.
 Death rate percentage across countries like India.